 Q. What does ashwagandha do for the body?

-It enhances the function of the brain and nervous system and improves memory.
+A. It enhances the function of the brain and nervous system and improves memory.
 In addition, it improves the reproductive system’s operation, promoting a healthy sexual and reproductive balance.
 Being a powerful adaptogen, it enhances the body’s resilience to stress.
 Ashwagandha improves the body’s defence against disease by improving cell-mediated immunity.
 It also possesses potent antioxidant properties that help protect against cellular damage and oxidative stress caused by free radicals.

 Q. Can ashwagandha cause weight gain?